-Folks, there is a nasty storm offshore heading our way, but you wouldn’t know it from the eerie calm that now surrounds us.
+There is a nasty storm offshore heading your way, but you wouldn’t know it from the eerie calm that now surrounds us.
 This calm is about to be shattered, and the borrowed “prosperity” as we know it today is about to evaporate.

 I’m here to tell you why it’s happening, how you’ve been lied to, and what you need to do to protect and then massively grow your wealth.